patrickhaug/rvv-website-proxy/README.md

-# Rcm Website Starter
+# RCM Corporate

-This is the Rcm Website Starter, where you can find a boilerplate for Rcm websites built on Storyblok and the [Rcm Components Library](https://github.com/virtualidentityag/rcm-components-library).
+This is the frontend for the RCM Corporate Website, built on Storyblok and the [RCM Component Library](https://github.com/virtualidentityag/rcm-component-library).

 ## Pre-requisites
 - node >= 12